I made $100M+ betting on NBA games, now I own a pro soccer team

 Sam Parr

-so were you taking the 10,000,000 gross earnings and just going straight to bitcoin
+So, were you taking the 10,000,000 gross earnings and just going straight to Bitcoin?

 Haralabos Voulgaris

-no then I was get I was trying to get paid by people who owed me money and so this the first person the first time I ever acquired bitcoin I had a a gentleman in in fellow that I met playing poker who got me a bunch of accounts in china to bet on nba basketball or asia let's say I don't know where it was exactly but somewhere and he was like it was february and I was like hey like how are you gonna send me money at some.
-We had like an h an hsbc account in hong kong and he's like I can send you bitcoin and I was like bitcoin really you guys like bitcoin I think the price was around $180 at the time he's like yeah everyone in china loves bitcoin and I was just like well if everyone in china loves bitcoin maybe I should love bitcoin too like what is why do they love it in china and he's like explained to why everyone loves it and how great it is and so that was it so I I bought it then it very quickly went to 600 then a thousand like very after and then it and then it slowly went down to about 150 after I think bitfinex got hacked after that the next summer but that's when I got involved and it clicked for me instantly when I was all the situations moving to monaco for taxes seeing my all of the real estate in canada being super expensive for native canadians especially in vancouver because of especially people from asia buying real estate and just holding it and not doing anything with it and I just like why would you like michael saylor now has a really good view on it it's like why would you ever own real estate you're at the mercy of the government who can change the rules and change the taxes or you could just buy bitcoin so that was it basically
+No, then I was trying to get paid by people who owed me money.
+The first time I ever acquired *Bitcoin*, there was a gentleman I met playing poker who got me a bunch of accounts in China to bet on NBA basketball — or Asia, let's say.
+I don't know exactly where it was, but somewhere.
+It was February, and I asked, "How are you gonna send me money?"
+We had an HSBC account in Hong Kong, and he said, "I can send you Bitcoin."
+I was like, "Bitcoin, really?
+You guys like Bitcoin?"
+I think the price was around $180 at the time.
+He said, "Yeah, everyone in China loves Bitcoin," and he explained why everyone loved it and how great it is.
+So that was it — I bought it.
+Very quickly it went to $600, then $1,000, and then it slowly went down to about $150 after Bitfinex got hacked the next summer.
+That's when I got involved and it clicked for me instantly: moving to Monaco for taxes, seeing all of the real estate in Canada being super expensive for native Canadians — especially in Vancouver because of people from Asia buying real estate and just holding it and not doing anything with it.
+I thought, why would you?
+Michael Saylor now has a really good view on it: "Why would you ever own real estate when you're at the mercy of the government, which can change the rules and change the taxes, when you could just buy Bitcoin?"
+So that was it, basically.

 Sam Parr